RMerl/asuswrt-merlin/README-merlin.txt

             the router's webui without valid login credentials
    - FIXED: NAT Loopback broken with CTF enabled (AC56/AC68) (Asus bug)
    - FIXED: Backing up your settings would return an empty CFG file.
+   - FIXED: Kernel panic when inserting ebtables rule (AC56/AC68, fix backported from kernel 2.6.37)
+   - CHANGED: IPTraffic will now account for traffic going through an OpenVPN tunnel
    - CHANGED: VPN webui is now an hybrid of our original webui, along with Asus's own.
 This allows the addition of these features developed by Asus: